mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

 unique address of the modem (provided by your Internet service provider) called **Global IP** .
 You can check your computer *IP address* using ``` curl ifconfig.me -s ``` in your command line interface.
 There can be multiple devices connected to the modem.
-Modem will provide IP address to each of the devices connected to that modem, using DHCP (Dynamic Host Configration Protocal).
+Modem will provide IP address to each of the devices connected to that modem, using DHCP (Dynamic Host Configration Protocol).
 Each device can have lots of application, so exactly which application is requesting the data is determined by ***PORTS***
 <h3 align="center"> IP addresses identify end systems but ports identify an application on the end system </h3>